-Generate random numbers in Python without using Random module
+Generating random numbers in Python without using the built-in random

 Here’s an example program that generates a “random” number based on the user’s input: